Quick Answer

 +

-If it brings you even one client per year, the $360 annual cost is worthwhile given the average therapy client generates $3,000 to $8,000 per year.
-But it is no longer the high-ROI channel it once was.
+If it brings you even one right-fit client over the year, the $360 annual cost can still make sense.
+But it is no longer the standout channel it once was.
 Think of it as one small line item, not your primary strategy.

 Are Rula and Alma hurting Psychology Today?